vesperin/stircup/index.md

 {% include centered.html text="Source code typicality analyzer"%}

 It's easy to get started with **Stircup**.
 You use it by first entering a query, and then pressing the **Search** button below.
-Behind the scenes, **Stircup** fetches a few pages of code examples from StackOverflow using StackExchange's '/similar?' command[^1], ignores those ones that don't match results criteria[^2], and then returns a results list, which can be further introspected using source code typicality analysis.
+Behind the scenes, **Stircup** fetches a few pages of code examples from StackOverflow using StackExchange's '/similar?' command[^1], ignores those ones that don't match our results criteria[^2], and then returns a results list, which can be further introspected using source code typicality analysis.

 The first time you use **Stircup**, the generated results will get cached on your browser.
 After that, every time you search (_using the same query_), this search is done on your computer.

 ### Demonstration Structure

-	1. Enter the query "Http server"
+	1. Enter the following query "Http server".
-	2. Click on search (and then wait for results)
+	2. Click on the search (and then wait for results)
-	2.1 Search will return 17 results.
+	2.1 Selection console displays 17 results.
 	3. Check the Typicality checkbox
-	3.1 Typicality will return 9 results
+	3.1 Selection console displays 9 most typical results
-	3. Display a table with likelihood calculations
+	3. A chart containing typicality scores for all in 2.1.

 <div id="columns">
     <div id="left-col">